 PUBLISHED ON Jul, 23, 2024

 A weak lower back can make life harder.
 It can affect sitting, standing, walking, and exercising.
-Your lower back is a key part of your core.
-It helps with balance, movement, and stability.
-It also protects your body.
+Your lower back is a key part of your core, protecting your body while helping with balance, movement, and stability.

-It is common to think that stretching is all you need to bring relief to the lower back area.
-While it can bring some relief short-term, it is doing nothing to make you stronger in the long run.
+It's common to think that stretching is all you need to bring relief to the lower back area.
+While it can bring some relief short-term, it's doing nothing to make you stronger in the long run.

-This article will cover the five best exercises.
-They will strengthen your lower back for long-term protection.
+This article will cover the five best exercises that will strengthen your lower back for long-term protection.

 45 Degree Back Extension

-If you have never done this movement, it will stretch your lower back.
-It can provide short-term relief for a stiff lower back.
+If you have never done this movement, it will stretch your lower back which will provide short-term relief for a stiff lower back.

 Form & Progressions: